The Warren Buffet of India: Find Out How Rakesh Jhunjhunwala Built His Fortune

 His other significant equity holdings consist of Rs 853 cr in Fortis, Rs 1,285 cr in Crisil, and Rs 2,255 cr in Metro, a shoe company.

 Yield statistics and portfolio segmentation

-Rakesh Jhunjhunwala had 32 stocks in his portfolio as of August 2022, each of which he owned more than 1%.
-His devotion to the Tata company is not news to the market as his largest stock, Titan Company Ltd., is part of the Tata conglomerate.
+Rakesh Jhunjhunwala had 32 stocks in his portfolio as of August 2022, each of which he owned more than 1% of.
+His devotion to the Tata Company is not news to the market as his largest stock, Titan Company Ltd., is part of the Tata conglomerate.
 The portfolio of Rakesh Jhunjhunwala, however, contained more than just Tata shares; there was a good balance of primary, midsize, and small-cap stocks.
 Sector and market cap were not factors in Jhunjhunwala’s portfolio.

 It is known that Rakesh Jhunjhunwala began trading with Rs.
 5,000 in 1985.
-According to some accounts, he had a net worth of Rs.
-50,000 crores at his death.
-This represents a 37-year compounded annual return (CAGR) of 65%.
+According to Forbes, he had a net worth of Rs.
+50,000 crores at the time of his death.
+This represents a 37-year compounded annual return (CAGR) of 65%, as reported by Business Standard.
 According to another account, he is worth Rs 30,000 crore.
 Even yet, this represents a 62% CAGR.

 A close look at Rakesh Jhunjhunwala’s portfolio reveals the following observations:

 - Rakesh Jhunjhunwala’s portfolio was valued at Rs.
 31,833 crore as of August 2022.
 The portfolio consists of a diverse range of investments across 23 different industries.
 It includes shares of prominent sectors such as banking and pharmaceuticals, as well as lesser-known sectors such as agrochemicals and food oils.